SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 **Analyzing languages other than C# and VB**

-For the newer SDK style projects (used by .NET Core, .NET 5 and later) SonarScanner for .NET will analyze all file types that are supported by the available language plugins, unless explicitly excluded.
+For newer SDK-style projects (used by .NET Core, .NET 5, and later), the SonarScanner for .NET will analyze all file types that are supported by the available language plugins unless explicitly excluded.

-For the older project types the scanner will only analyze C# and VB files by default.
+For older project types, the scanner will only analyze C# and VB files by default.
 To enable the analysis of other types of files, these files must be listed in the MSBuild project file (the `.csproj` or `.vbproj` file).

 More specifically, any files included by an element of one of the `ItemTypes` in [this list](https://github.com/SonarSource/sonar-scanner-msbuild/blob/master/src/SonarScanner.MSBuild.Tasks/Targets/SonarQube.Integration.targets#L112)